 Archie Senor Hall

-New York Douglas Wilder's National Slavery Museum is very long overdue ("A cause that scares business," Philanthropy, Aug.
+Douglas Wilder's National Slavery Museum is very long overdue ("A cause that scares business," Philanthropy, Aug.
 14).
 I urged President Clinton during his first term to donate land and resources for such an institution memorializing this monstrous mega-crime, which took millions of lives during the passage across the Atlantic and in slaves' workplaces.
 To no avail.

 Now Mr. Wilder is having difficulty raising the necessary funds for this important educational project.
 Here is a proposal: The same good people of all backgrounds who founded the United States Holocaust Memorial Museum in Washington, D.C., with private donations and the resources of the federal government can make the Slavery Museum a reality.